City of Thomasville

 In 1968 Thomasville Fire Department evolved into a fully paid career department consisting of forty paid firefighters.
 It was also during this period that Thomasville received its first elevated fire apparatus marking the greatest change in services provided by the fire department.

 In 1994 the City of Thomasville received a survey by the Insurance Services Office.
 The purpose was to rate the city's fire, water and communications ability.
 This survey would affect local property owner’s insurance rates.
 Under the direction and leadership of Chief Cranford and Assistant Chiefs Mark Reece and David Smoot, the city was awarded a Class 3 rating.
 This was an improvement from the previous class 4 rating.
 Only a handful of cities or towns in North Carolina have a better rating.
 In 1996 two 75 foot HME ladder trucks with 1500 gpm pumps were purchased.
 Chief Cranford retired in 1997.
-Martin Dailey succeeded Chief Cranford as Fire Chief in 1997 and currently leads the department.
+Martin Dailey succeeded Chief Cranford as Fire Chief in 1997 and retired in December 2020.
+Currently, Chief Eddie Bowling is charged with leading the department.

 With the annexation of the Fair Grove community, Thomasville Fire Station 22 on Randolph St. was replaced in 2004 with a new fire station that is located at 815 Highway 109 south.
 In the same year another station was built on Ball Park Rd to serve the Hasty community that was annexed in 1985.
 In 2004 a HME pumper with a 1500 pump was purchased.
 In 2005 a Freightliner pumper with a 1250 gpm pump was purchased and is used as a pumper – squad combination.